Raytol-crg/Raytol-crg/README.md

    ![Recovery button](./assert/Flash_button.png)

-   - If connect well use 'lsusb' you will see
+   - If the connection is successful, you will see the following content.

    ![usb port](./assert/lsusb.png)